 • Corporate documents (if applicable): If the enterprise has multiple owners or shareholders, provide corporate documents showing ownership percentages.

-E2 USA Visa Processing Time
+E2 Visa Processing Time

 Premium processing is a streamlined option only for E2 Visa change of status applications made inside the United States.
-For an extra fee from $2,500 to $2,805, this service helps speed up the decision-making process.
+For an extra fee from $2,500 to $2,805, this service reduces the wait time on the decision-making process.
 The goal is to provide an answer within 15 business days and reduce wait time.
+However, premium processing is not available for first-time E-2 Visa applications or for those who applied outside the U.S.

 E2 Visa Duration

-E2 Visa Cost
+E-2 Visa Cost

-The main cost is the investment itself.
-Even though there is no set minimum amount, we can consider $85,000 to $100,000 as a starting point.
+The costs for the E-2 Visa depend on various factors, such as the location of your home country and whether premium processing is requested.
+The main cost is the investment itself, including the purchase price.
+Even though there is no set minimum amount, we can consider $85,000 to $100,000 as a starting point for a treaty trader.

-There is a $600 fee to file Form I-129 (Petition for Nonimmigrant Worker) with USCIS.
-If premium processing is requested, there is an additional fee between $2,500 and $2,805.
+Other costs involve fees for initial application, forms, biometric appointments, translation of documents, legal assistance, and so on.
+There is a $600 fee to file Form I-129 (Petition for Nonimmigrant Worker) with U.S. Citizenship and Immigration Services (USCIS).
+If treaty investors request premium processing, there is an additional fee between $2,500 and $2,805.

 Pros and Cons of the E2 Visa